The Pricing Gap

 Don’t simply consider production costs, your competitors rates or an arbitrary hourly rate when setting your prices.
 These pricing models can significantly lower your profits.

-You deserve to be well-paid for your services.
+You deserve to be well-paid for your accounting services.
 Unlike the traditional pricing methods, value based pricing highlights your expertise.
 Because this model focuses on your knowledge, it’s possible to earn many times more than your hourly rate.

 How does that happen?
 First you need to figure out why your clients want to hire you.
 What do they value?
 That insight influences how much you charge.